 It is not possible to obtain a worldwide registration, but there are ways of registering a mark in more than one country in a cost-effective manner.
 An EU trade mark registration gives protection in all countries in the EU.
 The Madrid Protocol and Agreement allow you to file one application which at least initially covers lots of different countries, enabling considerable cost savings.
 This single application can lead to a separate registration in each country included in the initial single application.

-A European Union Trade Mark (commonly referred to as a “EU TM”) is a single registration that protects your trade mark in all 28 member states of the EU, namely: Austria, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden and the UK.
+A European Union Trade Mark (commonly referred to as a “EUTM”) is a single registration that protects your trade mark in all 27 member states of the EU, namely: Austria, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, and Sweden.

 The system is administered by the European Union Intellectual Property Office based in Alicante, Spain.

 The Madrid Protocol allows you to file a single trade mark application designating one or more countries that are members of the system.
 The rights obtained under the Madrid Protocol are a bundle of national trade mark rights which are examined and subsequently administered under the national law of each of the designated countries.
-An International trade mark application can designate more than 70 countries worldwide including, for example, all EU countries, the US, China, Australia and Japan.
+An International trade mark application can designate more than 120 countries worldwide including, for example, the EU as a whole, all EU countries separately, the US, China, Australia and Japan.